ironSource/aircon/README.md

 Custom adapters
 --------
 Some config types provide implementation for common adaptation needs.
-For example, the `@JsonConfig` converts a remotley configured json string to an object.
+For example, the `@JsonConfig` converts a remotely configured json string to an object.
 In some cases extra processing is needed on the returned config value, which can be achieved be defining an adapter method:
 ```java
 @ConfigAdapter(ENABLED)